Frequently Asked Questions

 - Student educational records are governed by the federal Family Educational Rights and Privacy Act (FERPA), which protects the privacy of student education records.
 Student records are closed for the lifetime of the student, and are presumed to be open 75 years after the date of record creation

-- Personnel records are closed for 50 years from date of record creation
+- Personnel and financial records are closed for 50 years from date of record creation

 Q: Can I come in and look at the collection?